-For Patients seeing their Optometrist - Dr. Mekel or Dr. Pasion
+For Patients seeing their Optometrist - Dr. Mekel, Dr. Biletsky, or Dr. Viloria

 The Optomap retinal exam provides an ultra-wide panoramic view of the back of a person’s eye (the retina).
 The Optomap allows the doctor to capture a 200 degree high-resolution image of the retina in a single shot - without dilation - in a quarter of a second.
 It’s easy for the patient, takes just a few minutes to perform, and is immediately available for review with the patient in the exam room.
 Dilation, the traditional method for viewing the back of the eye, requires eye drops that enlarge the pupil and blur vision for 2 to 3 hours.
 In most cases, patients can avoid having their pupil dilated with drops if they instead have an Optomap exam.
 The image created creates a permanent record of your eyes, and allows for future comparisons (we can compare this year’s image with next year’s image) side by side.

 How does the optomap work?